infinum/qa-handbook/Tools/Using Terminal.md

 it lists all visible and invisible files and folders.

 In the following example command, using the `--report` flag we tell the process to include / activate the report option.
-With the `--report` flag included a report is generated, and without the flat it wouldn't be.
+With the `--report` flag included a report is generated, and without the flag it is not.

 `python test.py --report `